 I relish the chance to work on texts concerned with art history, cultural criticism, film, and English literature, which are my academic specialisms.
-Whilst I normally edit non-fiction, I would also feel confident to edit poetry and fiction (including film screenplays, theatrical scripts, and video game texts), since I have studied and analysed many classics in depth.
+Whilst I normally edit non-fiction, I also feel confident to edit poetry and fiction (including novels, short stories, screenplays, theatrical scripts, and video game texts), since I have studied and analysed many classics in depth.
 Furthermore, I am very happy to edit texts in the social sciences.

 The levels of editing that I can undertake range from initial manuscript reviewing, through various levels of copy-editing (e.g. substantive, developmental, line, structural, and technical), to final proofreading.
 That is to say, I can provide analytic feedback on high-level conceptual and structural points, and also help to refine details of style, grammar, and vocabulary.

 I tend to use Word for copy-editing, and Acrobat for proofreading, but I am open to discussion if you prefer a different system.

 If you think you might need a proofreader or copy-editor, but you are unclear about the terminology or what exactly we do, this FAQs page on the CIEP website is a helpful introduction.
 I can also explain the different services I provide if you write to enquire.

 Please contact me if you would be interested in hiring me.